m7md21999/simple-chatapi-tawuiqprject/README.md

 ---
 ## Guidelines
 You should create a user first to be able to send messages.
 Then, create a new group.
 Once the group and user are created you can send a message to the group.
+Each message must have a groupId and userId to be created.

 ## Models